Sources of Greenhouse Gas Emissions

-In 2011, greenhouse gas emissions from transportation accounted for about 28% of total U.S. greenhouse gas emissions, making it the second largest contributor of U.S. greenhouse gas emissions after the Electricity sector.
+In 2012, greenhouse gas emissions from transportation accounted for about 28% of total U.S. greenhouse gas emissions, making it the second largest contributor of U.S. greenhouse gas emissions after the Electricity sector.
 Greenhouse gas emissions from transportation have increased by about 18% since 1990.
-This historical increase is largely due to increased demand for travel and the stagnation of fuel efficiency across the U.S. vehicle fleet.
-The number of vehicle miles traveled by passenger cars and light-duty trucks increased 34% from 1990 to 2011.
-The increase in travel miles is attributed to several factors, including population growth, economic growth, urban sprawl, and low fuel prices over much of this period.
+This historical increase is largely due to increased demand for travel and the limited gains in fuel efficiency across the U.S. vehicle fleet.
+The number of vehicle miles traveled by passenger cars and light-duty trucks increased 35% from 1990 to 2012.
+The increase in travel miles is attributed to several factors, including population growth, economic growth, urban sprawl, and low fuel prices during the beginning of this period.
 Between 1990 and 2004, average fuel economy among new vehicles sold annually declined, as sales of light-duty trucks increased.
 However, new vehicle fuel economy began to improve in 2005, largely due to a lower light-duty truck market share and higher fuel economy standards.

 Greenhouse Gas Emissions from Transportation